rwilcox/turbogears2_webservices_example/README.markdown

     returned as strings, or as a dictionary.

-    ... the  template which fills in its placeholder keys with the dictionary values and then returns the filled template output to the browser.
+    ... the  template which fills in its placeholder keys with the dictionary values (returned by the controller action) and then returns the filled template output to the browser.

 For more info, see the [Turbogears 2 Article on Content Types and Request Extensions](http://turbogears.org/2.0/docs//main/ResponseTypes.html)